MDmubarak786/Movies-_Lovers/README.md

 🟢 In this app , I added some Cache image for cache storage. and also added Toast , cool loading animations

-🟢 This app contains Movie's name,lenth,title,trailer with webview page ,outline,director.
+🟢 This app contains Movie's name, lenth, title, trailer with webview page, outline,director.

 🟢 Last About page I am added some social network account links in that page.